 OUR POLICY AIMS OUR POLICY OUTCOMES EVIDENCE TRAIL 1 Promote positive To promote the development of positive attitudes through the development of a "Can-Do" culture in which: A "Can -Do" culture of achievement exists within our school community.
 Baseline Audits, attitudes There is a commitment to excellence and the fulfilment of potential Levels of achievement are raised.
 Students experience success Exam/ Attendance Aspiration is promoted and achievement is celebrated & Success is acknowledged and celebrated throughout SIMS L.M (rewards) rewarded Learning needs are identified and support provided Targeted support is in place for students experiencing barriers to learning PLP/IBP reviews Participation and self-evaluation are promoted There is a high level of participation in every classroom PRSD obs.
-A high standard of work is agreed and maintained Sharing positive approaches There is a clear focus on presentation of work in every classroom Book scoops 2 Reduce unacceptable behaviour To create a safe, ordered & purposeful working environment which: Promotes behaviour to facilitate learning Places emphasis on praise and celebration Develops & maintains a supportive ethos Reduces opportunities for confrontation Reduces disruption to learning A safe, orderly, purposeful working environment exists.
-Within every classroom: There is a clear focus on agreed learning behaviours Students are praised and rewarded for their positive learning behaviours There are less interruptions to the learning Unacceptable behaviour is kept to a minimum: There are less referrals to Heads of Year Fewer students on report, in detention, or on suspension PRSD obs.
-Class plan for Learning in use/Rewards Heads of Year Support Sheets SIMS - sanctions, detentions Hoy records Suspension Promotes effective teaching Referrals for expulsion to Board of Governors will only be made in extreme circumstances The state of the s
+A high standard of work is agreed and maintained Sharing positive approaches There is a clear focus on presentation of work in every classroom Book scoops 2 Reduce unacceptable To create a safe, ordered & purposeful working environment which: A safe, orderly, purposeful working environment exists.
+PRSD obs. behaviour Promotes behaviour to facilitate learning Places emphasis on praise and Within every classroom: There is a clear focus on agreed learning behaviours Students are praised and rewarded for their Class plan for Learning in use/Rewards celebration Develops & maintains a supportive ethos positive learning behaviours There are less interruptions to the learning Heads of Year Support Sheets Reduces opportunities for confrontation Unacceptable behaviour is kept to a minimum: There are less referrals to Heads of Year Fewer students on report, in detention, or on SIMS - sanctions, detentions HoY records Reduces disruption to learning Promotes effective teaching suspension Referrals for expulsion to Board of Governors will only be made in extreme circumstances Suspension